 I'm Martin, a amateur photographer from England that likes to shoot street photography, landscapes, seascapes and odd image of dogs on digital as well as film.
-I use a Leica M-P (Typ-240) with a Summilux 50mm f/1.4 ASPH lens & my late father's 1959 Leica M3 single stoke with Summicron 50mm duel range lens.
-My blog was formerly known as 'The 35mm Shootist'
+I use a Leica M-P (Typ-240) as well as my late fathers 1959 Leica M3.

 These people had been out sea fishing and were just returning their boats ashore.
 Apart from the reflections I was taken by the amount of Herring Gulls swimming around them hoping for any scraps.
 The image is cropped from the original as I only had the 35mm Summicron to hand that day.